fidodo/dopc-task/README/README.md

 npm run dev
 bash

+//There is a warning message like the one below, edit when testing only We detected TypeScript in your project and reconfigured your tsconfig.json file for you.
+   The following mandatory changes were made to your tsconfig.json:

+        - jsx was set to preserve (next.js implements its own optimized jsx transform)

+To test copy   "jsx": "react-jsx", to line 18 of tsconfig.json file.
+Then run npm test in the powershell or bash terminal

 This will start the development server, and you can access the application in your web browser at
 <http://localhost:3000>.
 typescript